 Over the past 18 months, the Seascape technology and methodology has modelled larger areas at an ever-increasing speed—now covering 200sqm in 6 minutes of dive time, which would have traditionally taken scientists a week using traditional methods.

-As part of this work, Dr Arie Spysmka will take up a post-doctoral fellowship exploring the applications of photogrammetry for a better understanding of the seafloor.
-He’ll work with Dr Nick Shears, whose kelp research is being supported by Live Ocean.
+As part of this work, Dr Arie Spyksma has taken up a post-doctoral fellowship exploring the applications of photogrammetry for a better understanding of the seafloor.
+He’ll work with Dr Nick Shears, whose kelp research is being supported by Live Ocean Foundation.
 Projects include monitoring the recovery of reefs following the removal of sea urchins, modelling and understanding the extent of kina barrens in the Hauraki Gulf as well as understanding its utility across a variety of different seafloor habitats found around New Zealand.

 This research will have a highly visual application using VR tools for public engagement.
-It also brings together different strands of work between the University of Auckland and New Zealand Geographic projects, that are funded by Live Ocean.
+It also brings together different strands of work between the University of Auckland and New Zealand Geographic projects, that are funded by Live Ocean Foundation.